-Our Risk Committee consists of Mr. Tavakoli, as Chair, Mr. Norby, Mr. Klein and Dr. Lee.
-The Risk Committee assists the Board of Directors in its oversight of the Company's management of key risks, as well as the guidelines, policies and processes for monitoring and mitigating such risks.
+Our Risk Committee consists of Mr. Tavakoli, as Chair, Mr. Klein, Dr. Lee and Mr. Norby.
+Following the Annual Meeting, our Risk Committee will consist of Mr. Tavakoli, as Chair, Mr. Klein and Dr. Lee, subject to their election as directors at the Annual Meeting.
+The Risk Committee held four meetings in 2015.
+The Risk Committee assists the Board in its oversight of the Company's management of key risks, as well as the guidelines, policies and processes for monitoring and mitigating such risks.
 The Risk Committee's primary responsibility is to oversee and approve the implementation of Company-wide risk and crisis management best practices.
-Other responsibilities of the Risk Committee include providing input to management in identifying, assessing, mitigating and monitoring enterprise-wide risks the Company faces and reviewing the Company's business practices, compliance activities and enterprise risk management and making recommendations to the Board of Directors related to such review.
+Other responsibilities of the Risk Committee include providing input to management in identifying, assessing, mitigating and monitoring enterprise-wide risks the Company faces and reviewing the Company's business practices, compliance activities and enterprise risk management and making recommendations to the Board related to such review.